 ▪ Body and skin temperature control

-Many types of Dysautonomia are genetic.
-Other triggers to Dysautonomia could include dehydration, stress, tight clothing, alcohol consumption, hot environments, or psychological trauma.
+Although many types of Dysautonomia are genetic, other triggers to Dysautonomia could include dehydration, stress, tight clothing, alcohol consumption, hot environments, or psychological trauma.

 It is often very difficult and can take years to diagnose Dysautonomia.
 Except for Familial Dysautonomia, most doctors see the presenting conditions as symptoms of other disorders.
 During our course of testing we found Lilly had many of the following symptoms, yet it was never connected to Dysautonomia.

 We learned that symptoms of Dysautonomia can be misunderstood and even misdiagnosed as some of the following: